ENikS/LINQ/README.md

 Method names follow original C# convention (Name starts with capital letter) for compatibility reasons.
 It is done so that code could be cut/pasted from C# to JavaScritp with just minor reformatting.

 ### Implemented methods
-For list of implemented methods and for help for individual methods please follow this link: https://github.com/ENikS/LINQ/tree/master/man/README.md
+For list of implemented methods and for help on individual methods please follow this link: https://github.com/ENikS/LINQ/tree/master/man/README.md